Ulster Bank: Corporate identity

-Until 1963/1964, Ulster Bank did not use a logo in the modern sense, and for branding purposes it used either its name alone or its name together with its coat of arms.
+Until 1963/1964, Ulster Bank did not use a logo in the modern sense, and for branding purposes, it used either its name alone or its name together with its coat of arms.
 From 1964–1965, it began to develop a logo for branding purposes, beginning with a large, bold "UB" featuring its coat of arms, followed by a large "UB" in outline, and finally an entwined U and B.

 During 1969–1970, Ulster Bank gradually transitioned to the logo of the newly formed National Westminster Bank, featuring three arrowheads.

-In 2005, Ulster Bank's logo was changed to the "daisy wheel" of Royal Bank of Scotland, together with its typeface design.
+In 2005, Ulster Bank's logo was changed to the "daisy wheel" of the Royal Bank of Scotland, together with its typeface design.

 Ulster Bank is one of the three banks that issue pound sterling banknotes in Northern Ireland.